tillchen/blog/_posts/2019-07-10-Android-development-tips.md

 4. The `onClick` attribute calls the methods in the activity, not the fragment.
 To make it work, change the onClick methods to private and make the fragment class implement View.OnClickListener (overriding the `public void onClick(View v)` method.)
 Then, attach the onClickListener to the buttons in the onCreateView method.

-5. For dynamic fragements, use FrameLayout instead of Fragment and use FragmentTransaction.
+5. For dynamic fragments, use FrameLayout instead of Fragment and use FragmentTransaction.

 ## Resources